Student Broadband Buyers Guide

 There are three main things to look out for when choosing your package:

 - Short or no contract - Look out for the shortest, or most appropriate, contract length.
 Some providers offer broadband with no contract, some have special nine month deals for students, and some have 12 month deals that can actually be as, if not more, affordable.
-Avoid anything longer.
+Avoid anything longer, except in the case of a 4G or 5G home broadband router that you intend to take with you wherever you go.

 Also, the nine month student offers may only be available for a limited time, but don't worry - there are plenty of no contract or 12 month deals to choose from instead.